Raúl Alfonsín: Aftermath of the Dirty War

-The military were supported by the families of the victims of subversion, a group created to counter the Mothers of the Plaza de Mayo.
-This group placed the blame of the Dirty War on the guerrillas, but had few followers.
+The military was supported by the families of the victims of subversion, a group created to counter the Mothers of the Plaza de Mayo.
+This group placed the blame for the Dirty War on the guerrillas but had few followers.
 The trials were followed by bomb attacks and rumors of military protests and even a possible coup.
 Alfonsín sought to appease the military by raising their budget.
 As that was not enough, he proposed the full stop law, to set a deadline for Dirty War-related prosecutions.
 The Congress approved the law, despite strong opposition from the public.
 Prosecutors rushed to start cases before the deadline, filing 487 charges against 300 officers, with 100 of them still in active service.
-Major Ernesto Barreiro refused to appear in court, and started a mutiny in Córdoba.
+Major Ernesto Barreiro refused to appear in court and started a mutiny in Córdoba.
 Lieutenant Colonel Aldo Rico started another mutiny at Campo de Mayo, supporting Barreiro.
 The rebels were called "Carapintadas" ("Painted faces") because of their use of military camouflage.
 The CGT called a general strike in support of Alfonsín, and large masses rallied in the Plaza de Mayo to support the government.
 Alfonsín negotiated directly with the rebels and secured their surrender.
 He announced the end of the crisis from the balcony of the Casa Rosada.
 The mutineers eventually surrendered, but the government proceeded with the Law of Due Obedience to regulate the trials.
 However, the timing of both events was exploited by the military, and the opposition parties described the outcome as a surrender by Alfonsín.

 Aldo Rico escaped from prison in January 1988 and started a new mutiny in a distant regiment in the northeast.
 This time, both the military support for the mutiny and the public outcry against it were minimal.
 The army attacked him, and Rico surrendered after a brief combat.
 Colonel Mohamed Alí Seineldín launched a new mutiny in late 1988.
 As in 1987, the mutineers were defeated and jailed, but the military was reluctant to open fire against them.
 Alfonsín's goal of reconciling the military with the civil population failed, as the latter rejected the military's complaints, and the military was focused on internal issues.
 The Movimiento Todos por la Patria, a small guerrilla army led by Enrique Gorriarán Merlo, staged the attack on the Regiment of La Tablada in 1989.
-The army killed many of their members, and quickly defeated the uprising.
+The army killed many of its members and quickly defeated the uprising.